 - White Paper Available: A technical report on how the software handles security and authentication.
 It provides the necessary transparency and allows others to make suggestions to improve security for all.
 All four managers have white papers available.

 Password managers have expanded beyond just housing account information.
 Many, including each one on our list, have an abundance of features that greatly enhance the experience for its users.
 While Apple has its own iCloud Keychain manager that helps you find and change bad passwords, there's not much more to it than that, so it didn't even come close to any of the options in this article.

 Our first requirement for each password manager was the implementation of the latest security tools.
 Currently, that means AES-256 (Advanced Encryption Standard with a 256-bit key), PBKDF2 SHA-256 (Password-Based Key Derivation Function 2 and Secure Hash Algorithm 2 with 256-bit digest), and salted hashes.
 Also, your account should be secured using a password, as it provides the best protection.
 PIN codes are too short and limited in possible combinations, making it easier for unauthorized users to gain access, but most of these apps do have that if you want.

 Our next requirement was that each app has some way to auto-fill usernames and passwords into apps and browsers.
 Without this functionality, managers become somewhat of a hassle, as they add a step (or steps) whenever you want to log in to your account.
-Luckily, each of the apps on this list supports iOS 12's native AutoFill feature as well as browser extensions.
+Luckily, each of the apps on our list supports Apple's native AutoFill feature and most support browser extensions as well.

-Another important requirement was the inclusion of an Emergency Access feature.
-This allows you to establish a list of trusted friends and family members who can access your vault in the case you are unable to do so (for example, when you die).
-This will save friends and family from having to contact each account provider separately and presenting large amounts of documentation to prove their authorization.
+Another critical requirement was the inclusion of an Emergency Access feature.
+It allows you to establish a list of trusted friends and family members who can access your vault in case you are unable to do so (for example, when you die).
+The access will save friends and family from having to contact each account provider separately and presenting large amounts of documentation to prove their authorization.

 - Don't Miss: What Happens to Your Passwords When You Die?